lter/ssecr/CONTRIBUTING.md

 ### Communication

-Communicating via email is fine though we also have a channel (`#lter-grad-course`) in [NCEAS](https://www.nceas.ucsb.edu/)' Slack organization if that is preferable.
+Communicating via email is fine though we also have the `#lter-grad-course` channel in [NCEAS](https://www.nceas.ucsb.edu/)' Slack organization if that is preferable.

 ## Project Management

 - Individual tasks should be tracked as [GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart)
-    - Be sure that each task is **SMART** (i.e., specific, measurable, achievable, relevant, and time-bound)
+    - Be sure that each task is **S.M.A.R.T.** (i.e., specific, measurable, achievable, relevant, and time-bound)
 - **Please use the issue template**
     - When you select "New Issue" you will be prompted to use this template automatically
 - Try to document task progress within the dedicated issue for that task (for posterity)